rai-project/raid/README.md

     docker run -p 27017:27017 --restart always -d --name rai-mongo mongo:3.0 --auth

 Takes a while to preallocate some files.
-Then connect to the database as admin
+Then connect to the admin database as admin

     docker exec -it rai-mongo mongo --authenticationDatabase admin admin